dart-archive/www.dartlang.org/src/site/codelabs/deploy/index.markdown

 <i class="fa fa-key key-header"> </i> <strong> Key Information </strong>

 * This code assumes that `pub build` has run, because it relies on the `build` directory existing.

 * In the next step, you will configure a Heroku buildpack (a collection of scripts) that runs `pub build` when you upload your app.

-* This code uses `join` along with `dirname` to create a path to the `build` directory based on the path of the running script.
+* This code uses `resolve` to get the URI of the `build` directory based on the path of the running script.

 * The top-level `Platform` object provides information about the environment in which the application is running.
-  Here, the code gets the path to the application main file.
+  Here, `Platform.script` returns the absolute URI of the script being run.

 &nbsp; {% comment %} non-breaking space required for bootstrap/markdown bogosity {% endcomment %}